openresearchcalendar/openresearchcalendar.github.io/README.md

 Feedback and contributions!

 The tool was designed, developed and launched in under 5 days in January 2020.
-Since then we have been making minor tweaks to the workflow.
+Since then we have been making tweaks to the workflows and adding features as and when we have the time available!

 We welcome feedback on any aspect of the tool via our [github issues](https://github.com/openresearchcalendar/Open-Research-Calendar/issues).

 ## Contact us

-Our Twitter and email accounts are fully automated so you cannot contact us through those.
+Our social media and email accounts are all fully automated so you cannot contact us through those.
 However, you can contact the team using the GitHub Repository.

 Comment on this repository via [github issues](https://github.com/openresearchcalendar/Open-Research-Calendar/issues)